-Timetables giving dates, times and venues are published on the Institution noticeboards.
+Timetables giving dates, times and venues are published on the Institution noticeboards, DUT website and Student portal.
 The onus rests on each student to become acquainted with timetable details.
 These are not given telephonically.
 Timetables are posted only to re-write students who are not currently registered.